 Referendums on parliamentary terms

 The first referendum on the term of Parliament was held on 23 September 1967, at the same time as the referendum on hotel opening hours.
 Of those who voted (69% of registered electors), 68% favoured retaining a three-year parliamentary term.
 In the second referendum on this matter, in 1990, 69% of those who voted supported the three-year term.
-This referendum was held in conjunction with the general election, with 85% of registered electors voting.
+This referendum was held in conjunction with a general election, with 85% of registered electors voting.

 The Campaign for Better Government